-Commercial general business liability coverage protects you and your company assets in the event someone is hurt while working for you, while coming in contact with one of your workers, while on your jobsite or as a result of something you or one of your workers has done.
+Commercial general business liability coverage protects you and your company assets in the event someone is hurt while working for you while coming in contact with one of your workers, while on your job site, or as a result of something you or one of your workers has done.
 It will typically cover medical costs as well as any legal fees incurred should you be dragged into court by an aggrieved party.
-In addition comprehensive liability insurance should also cover any compensatory or punitive damages awarded by the court.
+In addition, comprehensive liability insurance should also cover any compensatory or punitive damages awarded by the court.
 But that’s not all.
-General liability coverage can also protect you from claims of false advertising, libel or even copyright infringement.
+General liability coverage can also protect you from claims of false advertising, libel, or even copyright infringement.

 Do you actually need it?

 The $64,000 question and one with a simple answer: “Yes”.
 Lawsuits are part of the business landscape today.
 All those people graduating with law degrees need something to do after all.
-Virtually all HVAC Contractor who have been in business for a long time have found themselves in court for one reason or another.
+Virtually all HVAC Contractors who have been in business for a long time have found themselves in court for one reason or another.
 As we stated above, even if you are sure you did not cause anyone any harm you may still find yourself in court simply because an overzealous lawyer is casting a wide net in search of the biggest possible settlement.
 And as unfair as it is you’ll still need to defend yourself in such circumstances.
-In the long run the $1,000 or $2,000 you wind up paying per year for general liability coverage could wind up saving you from financial ruin by covering any large settlement against you.
+In the long run, the $1,000 or $2,000 you wind up paying per year for general liability coverage could wind up saving you from financial ruin by covering any large settlement against you.

 How much do you need?

 The amount of coverage a typical HVAC contractor needs is determined by the perceived risk of the work they do.
-Certainly, because a HVAC contractor does work that can have catastrophic consequences if done improperly the cost of your general liability coverage is going to be more than if you were, let’s say, a graphic designer.
+Certainly, because an HVAC contractor does work that can have catastrophic consequences if done improperly the cost of your general liability coverage is going to be more than if you were, let’s say, a graphic designer.
 Other factors weighing on the cost of your premiums will be the number of people you have working for you and your general safety record.

 How does it work?